 - Advised a trade association in the European steel market on strategies for strengthening its market position within the constraints of EU and US rules on joint purchasing, joint distribution, and exchanges of information

-- Represented large telecommunications company in dispute relating to divestiture of largest Internet backbone by order of European antitrust regulator.
-Case involved proceedings in domestic arbitration and federal district court and before the European Commission, Department of Justice, Federal Communications Commission, and US Congress
+- Represented a large telecommunications company in dispute relating to divestiture of largest Internet backbone by order of European antitrust regulator.
+The case involved proceedings in domestic arbitration and federal district court and before the European Commission, Department of Justice, Federal Communications Commission, and US Congress

 - Defended one of the world’s leading energy companies in private lawsuits arising out of a European Commission cartel investigation